 Fatigue is very common in the first trimester.
 Don’t be surprised if the physical changes in the first trimester cause extreme tiredness and fatigue, requiring extra rest.
 Don’t worry, the extreme fatigue you may experience in the first trimester dissipates in the second trimester for most women.

-Heartburn and Digestive Problems
+Heartburn and digestive problems

 The increased hormones in your body during pregnancy also create some digestive problems and heartburn.
 Nausea is most common during the first trimester and can range from mild nausea to vomiting daily.
 You may also experience some constipation, heartburn, and problems digesting food properly.
-Try eating smaller meals throughout the day and avoiding acidic, spicy and greasy foods.
-Like the fatigue experienced in the first trimester, the morning sickness and nausea goes away in the second trimester for most women.
+Try eating smaller meals throughout the day and avoiding acidic, spicy, and greasy foods.
+Like the fatigue experienced in the first trimester, the morning sickness and nausea go away in the second trimester for most women.

 While increased urination is more common in the third trimester, it can also occur during your first few months of pregnancy.
 Don’t be surprised if you find yourself using the restroom more often as your uterus is growing which puts pressure on your bladder.